cyberofficial/MCP-Server-for-RootApp-Dev-Docs/README.md

 Replace the path with your actual local repository path.

 **Note:** After updating the MCP configuration, restart Cline or toggle MCP connections to apply the changes.

-## Docs as of Feb 11 2026

-This repository contains RootApp documentation files as of February 11, 2026.

 ## Available Tools